Online Investing For Beginners

 (TD Ameritrade Review

-trade stock/ETF commission and $0 account opening minimum.
+trade stock/ETF commission, and offers 2,500 no-commission mutual funds and $0 account opening minimum.
 The firm is one of the best-known

-brokerage companies in the country,

-are very high, though -- $49.99 per trade.
-There are plenty of educational resources on
+brokerage companies in the country.
+Broker-assisted trades are very high, though -- $49.99 per trade.
+There are tons of educational resources on

-Join TD Ameritrade and trade free for 60 days + get up to $600.
+New customer promotion link: Trade free for 60 days + get up to $600.

 with great customer service, largest network of local offices for in-person visits, and good banking services (savings, CDs, money market and

-free checking account).

-Broker-assisted trades are not cheap at $32 per trade.
+free checking accounts).
+However, broker-assisted trades are not cheap at $32 per trade.